zhehaowang/zhehao.me/book-notes/estl/it3-make-copying-cheap-and-correct-for-objects-in-containers.md

 Compared with C-style arrays STL containers are more civilized.
 They create only as many copies as you ask for, and do it only when you direct them to.
 They use a default ctor when you say they should.
 Sure they make copies, but they are still a big step up from arrays.

+**Takeaways**

+* STL copies in, copies out, but does not make unnecessary copies.
+* Expensive copy can lead to STL operation being your bottleneck, and conventional copy can lead to wrong behavior in STL operation
+* `vector::reserve` only reserves space and does not call any constructor.